 In the same pan used for the chicken, warm 1 tablespoon [2 TBL] oil over medium-high heat until hot but not smoking.
 Add the grapes and cook, stirring occasionally, until starting to blister, 3 to 4 minutes.
 Remove from the heat, stir in the sherry vinaigrette base, and season to taste with salt and pepper.

 Assemble the salad

-Using a slotted spoon, transfer the grapes and onion slices to a large bowl.
+Using a slotted spoon, transfer the onion slices and grapes (reserving the vinaigrette) to a large bowl.
 Add the spinach, celery, and as much warm vinaigrette as you like and toss to coat.
 Season to taste with salt and pepper.